 Reduction of Credit

 The 72 hours of required doctoral-level credits typically consist of 48 credits of coursework and 24 credits of dissertation research.
-Students who receive a reduction of credit will complete a minimum of 48 credits as outlined in Degree Requirements; students entering without an MS will need at least 24 additional credits of coursework.
+Students who receive a reduction of credit will complete a minimum of 48 credits as outlined in Degree Requirements.

 All decisions concerning the student’s course requirements and plan of study must be approved by the dissertation committee chair, as well as by the department’s doctoral coordinator.